paulmelki/paulmelki.github.io/about.md

 a Minor in Economics along with my CS studies (now you got your answer as how I got into Toulouse School of Economics), and graduated *Summa Cum Laude* with highest distinction among the CS graduates.

-On a less professional side, I'm an avid reader, mainly of classical literature and philosophy (but also of everything else too...) and you will find much of my book reviews here and on my [Goodreads](https://www.goodreads.com/paulmelki) account.
-I enjoy honest, deep, meaningful and well-constructed discussions and love to learn from others and sharpen my thinking, so you are free to discuss anything with me!
-I'm also a big fan of classical arts: primarily classical music, but also of painting and architecture ; and you may find some ramblings I write on these topics on this blog.
+On a less professional side, I’m an avid reader, mainly of classical literature and philosophy (but also of everything else too…) and you will find much of my book reviews here and on my [Goodreads](https://www.goodreads.com/paulmelki) account.account.
+I enjoy honest, deep, and meaningful discussions and love to learn from others and sharpen my thinking, so you are free to discuss anything with me!
+I’m also a big fan of classical arts: primarily classical music, but also of painting and architecture ; and you may find some ramblings I write on these topics on this blog.
-I love coding (obviously), and photography too, and most importantly, being surrounded by mountains and trees and big skies.
-But well, enough talking...
-You will get to know me more, as you go through this website.
+I enjoy programming and problem solving, and most importantly, being surrounded by mountains, trees and big skies.

-> "I wish I could show you when you are lonely or in darkness the astonishing light of your own being."
-> - Hafiz Al-Shirazi (14th century AD).

 Life is beautiful, my friend!
 Let's keep pushing!